-General Act 1997 [26].
+In Brett Goyne and Australian National Audit Office [2015] AlCmr 9 the Information Commissioner considered that documents within the possession of the Australian National Audit Office (ANAO) would be within the 'constructive possession' of the Auditor-General because the role of the ANAO is to assist the Auditor-General under the Auditor-General Act 1997 [26].
 This is consistent with the listing of the Auditor-General as an 'Exempt agency' (within Schedule 2 of the FOI Act) being extended to the ANAO.

-31 'OV' and Commonwealth Scientific and Industrial Research Organisation (Freedom of information) [2018] AICmr 48 [23], [25]-[26].
+37 'OV' and Commonwealth Scientific and Industrial Research Organisation (Freedom of information) [2018] AlCmr 48 [23], [25]-[26].